mangtronix/MusicDevices/WeeklySchedule2.md

 ## Week 10.1
 - Review implementation plans
+- Update week-by-week plans
+- What is the most challenging part of your project?
+- What can you do next class to resolve your greatest challenge?

 Telling your story / Documenting your work / Performance / Exhibition installation
 - What's the story of your project?